ikizhvatov/jlsca-tutorials/README.md

 * [still not SCAry](rhme2-stillnotscary.ipynb) - linear regression analysis attack on AES-128 with a misalignment countermeasure
 * [SCAlate](rhme2-escalate.ipynb) - correlation power analysis attack on AES-128 with a misalignment countermeasure

-Tarballs with power traces available at https://drive.google.com/drive/folders/0B2slHLSL3nXaTFBWMUxHSkNmSTg
+Tarballs with power traces available at https://drive.google.com/drive/folders/0B2slHLSL3nXaTFBWMUxHSkNmSTg, shasums included.

 ## Example HPC (runnig on a computing cluster)